MarcinOrlowski/website-as-app/docs/README.md

 on [PyPi](https://pypi.org/project/website-as-app/) so
 you can install it as usual.
-But because this one is supposed to rather act as the application, I strongly recommend to use [pipx](https://pipx.pypa.io/) to install this tool in isolated
+But because this one is supposed to rather act as the application, I strongly recommend to use [pipx](https://pipx.pypa.io/) to install this tool in isolated environment be it on Linux, Windows or MacOS machines.
+Once you got `pipx` up and running, install the package:
-environment:

 ```bash
 $ pipx install website-as-app
 ```

-You can also use plain `pip`:
+Of course, you can also use plain `pip` to do that, but:

 ```bash
 $ pip install website-as-app
 ```

-But that might be a problem on some distributions no longer allowing such installations, therefore use of `pipx` is strongly recommended as the all-in-one solution.
+But that might be a problem as some distributions no longer allow system-wide installations, therefore use of `pipx` is strongly recommended as the all-in-one solution.

 Once installed `webapp` executable (and its alias `runasapp`) should be available in your system.
 Please use `--help` to see all available options, as i.e. custom icons, window title etc.